Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Dip the end of your cutting in rooting hormone.
 Rooting hormone can be purchased at your local nursery.
 It is a powder that contains natural or synthetic plant hormones that encourages the growth of roots.
 It is a way of speeding up the process of root formation.
 You can root cuttings without rooting hormone, but it will take longer.

 Plant the cuttings in a container ⅓ to ½ the length of the entire stem.
 Water the soil and mist the cuttings.
 Place a plastic bag secured with a rubber band over the container to act as a greenhouse.
 Put the plastic covered container in indirect light in a warm spot.
 The ideal temperature for root formation is 70⁰F to 75⁰F.
 Keep the soil moist and the cuttings misted.
 You can check to see if roots have formed by lightly tugging on the cuttings.
 I don’t care for that method because it could damage the fragile developing roots.
 I just watch the cuttings.
 When they start to develop new growth, I know that they now have roots.
-Without roots, they cannot produce new growth.
+Without roots, they cannot produce new foliage.
 You can remove the plastic bag after the roots have developed.

 Once the roots have developed and your seedlings are producing new growth, you can transplant your new plants into your garden spacing them at least 4 feet apart.